 Source: DNV GL

-Closed loop and hybrid scrubbers recirculate the seawater onboard, adding chemicals such as caustic soda to maintain SO2 removal efficiency with a constant bleed-off of saturated water which is subsequently dewatered and filtered, leaving a filter residue that is generally disposed of either at a land-based facility or when at sea.
-These chemicals are highly toxic and require careful storage and handling by specially trained crew members.
+Closed-loop and hybrid scrubbers recirculate the seawater onboard, adding chemicals such as caustic soda and producing a waste product that is generally disposed of either at a land-based facility or when at sea.
+These chemicals are toxic and require careful storage and handling by specially trained crew members.
 Generally, closed-loop operations are only conducted in port, and the systems are shifted to open loop at sea.